ruchany13/ruchanme/content/posts/nginxlb.md

 ```

-We are run on the local machine, so you we'll write localhost for server.
+We are run on the local machine, so we'll write 172.17.0.1 for the server.
+This IP is local IP.
 We'll use 7001 and 7002 ports for servers.
 You can change your ports or server IP.
-If you change port and IP adress you don't forgot change in the docker-compose.yml .
+If you change the port and IP address don't forget to change in the docker-compose.yml.

-We'll run website on main server.
+We'll run a website on the main server.
 Main server Dockerfile:

 ```Dockerfile
 FROM nginx